This tour is not scheduled to run in 2020, but it may be possible to arrange it for a large enough party.

-The Cost of this tour is £1300 which includes a return railway ticket London Paddington/Truro and B&B and evening meal in the hotel restaurant.
+The Cost of this tour includes a return railway ticket London Paddington/Truro and B&B and evening meal in the hotel restaurant.
 Included is a cathedral tour, transport to the gardens, garden entrance fees, escorted by the tour leader throughout and optional evening power point talks.

 Flora’s small group tours typically have 5-7 of us in a comfortable 8 seater vehicle.
 Dr Sommerville plans and guides all tours, enthusiastically describing the plants, scenery and architecture which we encounter.

 Three consecutive days [2 nights] may be selected from this tour for approximately half the price of the full tour.

 Leave Truro railway station at 2.30pm to visit Trelissick Garden.
 This English garden has the most amazing natural setting standing on its own peninsula overlooking the estuary of the River Fal.
 There are 30 acres planted with a wide range of shrubs while the house dating from 1750 has an art gallery featuring local artists and the Crofters Cafe for tea.
 We return to The Mannings Hotel in the centre of Truro about 5.30pm.